Class of 2019

 Class of 2018

-I am a Ridley Flagship Scholar from Roanoke, Virginia, where I attended William Fleming High School and the Roanoke Valley Governor’s School.
-I am a Politics Honors major and History minor.
-Over the past summer, I participated as a Training and Recruitment Initiative for Admission to Leading Law Schools (TRIALS) Fellow at Harvard and New York University.
-On Grounds, I am the Co-Chair of the Resident Staff Program and President of the Black Male Initiative.
-I also serve on the Class of 2018 Trustees Council.
-Upon graduation, I plan to pursue a law degree.
+Tyler was a Ridley Flagship Scholar from Roanoke, Virginia.
+While at the university, he was a politics honors major and history minor.
+As a student, Tyler participated as a Training and Recruitment Initiative for Admission to Leading Law Schools (TRIALS) Fellow at Harvard and New York University.
+On Grounds, he was the Co-Chair of the Resident Staff Program, President of the Black Male Initiative, and also served on the Class of 2018 Trustees Council.
+He is currently a J.D.
+Candidate at Harvard Law School.

-I am an Echols and Holland Blackburn Scholar from Durham, North Carolina, where I attended Northern Durham High School.
-I am currently pursuing a double major in Spanish and Cognitive Science.
-I spent my summer interning with Vice President Lampkin’s office through the Meriwether Lewis Institute for Citizen Leadership.
-I am heavily involved in the Black Women’s initiative, serve as the current Outreach Chair for the University Guide Service, and plan to continue working with the Meriwether Institute for the next two years.
-I also work in the newly renovated Rotunda as a Student Ambassador.
+Bianca was an Echols and Holland Blackburn Scholar from Durham, North Carolina.
+She double majored in Spanish and Cognitive Science.
+During her time at the university, Bianca interned with Vice President Lampkin’s office through the Meriwether Lewis Institute for Citizen Leadership, and was heavily involved in the Black Women’s initiative, served as the Outreach Chair for the University Guide Service, and worked in the Rotunda as a Student Ambassador.

-I am a Flagship Ridley and Echols Scholar from McLean, Virginia.
-This year, I will be wrapping up my double major in Environmental Science and Physics.
-I am a complete tree hugger and spent my summer as a data mining intern for the National Fish and Wildlife Foundation.
-On Grounds, I am the Co-Executive Director of Green Grounds, a project-based sustainability organization.
-I unwind on the weekends by DJing for WXTJ, UVA’s student radio.
-I am also involved in Alternative Spring Break and student mentoring on Grounds. .
+Stephanie was a Flagship Ridley and Echols Scholar from McLean, Virginia, who majored in environmental science and physics.
+The self-proclaimed tree hugger was a data mining intern for the National Fish and Wildlife Foundation.
+While on Grounds, Stephanie was the Co-Executive Director of Green Grounds, a project-based sustainability organization, and a DJ for WXTJ, UVA’s student radio.
+She was also involved in Alternative Spring Break and student mentoring on Grounds.

-I am a Holland Blackburn Scholar hailing from Wichita, Kansas.
-I am majoring in Drama and the African-American and African Studies Distinguished Majors Program.
-Additionally, I am a Miller Arts and Echols Scholar.
-As a playwright and filmmaker, I am working towards a career in the film and television industry, particularly as a screenwriter.
-Outside of my coursework, I am the founding producer and director of The Black Monologues and currently serve as the President of OneWay InterVarsity Christian Fellowship.
+Micah was a Holland Blackburn Scholar hailing from Wichita, Kansas.
+She majored in drama and African-American and African Studies (Distinguished Majors Program).
+Additionally, she was a Miller Arts and Echols Scholar.
+As a playwright and filmmaker, Micah is working towards a career in the film and television industry, particularly as a screenwriter.
+Outside of coursework, Micah was the founding producer and director of The Black Monologues and President of OneWay InterVarsity Christian Fellowship.

-I am a Richmond Ridley Cain and Echols Scholar from Mechanicsville, Virginia.
-I am majoring in Global Development Studies & African-American and African Studies.
-I am also pursuing my Master of Teaching in Elementary Education in the Curry School’s five-year B/MT program.
-In addition to my academic pursuits, I am currently the President of the Kappa Rho Chapter of Delta Sigma Theta Sorority, Inc. After graduation, I intend to become an elementary school teacher in the public school system.
+Jasmine was a Richmond Ridley Cain and Echols Scholar from Mechanicsville, Virginia.
+She majored in global development studies and African-American and African Studies.
+She also earned a Master of Teaching in elementary education through the Curry School’s five-year B/MT program.
+In addition to her academic pursuits, Jasmine was the President of the Kappa Rho Chapter of Delta Sigma Theta Sorority, Inc.

 Class of 2017